Honestpuck/jss_tools/doco.md

 Returns a dictionary of general info about a device.
 This is currently so large I'm considering splitting it.

 #### m_attributes(device)
-Returns a dictionary keyed on the attrribute name that returns a dictionary containing the 'value' and 'type'.
+Returns a dictionary keyed on the attribute name that returns a dictionary containing the 'value' and 'type'.

+#### m_security(device)
+Returns a dictionary of security information.

+#### m_network(device)
+Returns a dictionary of network information.